Ganesha Temple, Idagunji

-The Shri Idagunji Maha Ganapati Temple (ಇಡಗುಂಜಿ ಗಣಪತಿ) is a Hindu temple dedicated to the god Ganesha, It is one of the religious destinations near Murudeshwara, it is located on the West Coast of India in the Idagunji town in Uttara Kannada district in Karnataka.
+The Shri Idagunji Maha Ganapati Temple (ಇಡಗುಂಜಿ ಗಣಪತಿ) is a Hindu temple dedicated to the god Ganesha.
+It is one of the religious destinations near Murudeshwara, it is located on the West Coast of India in the Idagunji town in Uttara Kannada district in Karnataka.
 The temple's popularity as a religious place is recorded by about 1 million devotees visiting it annually.

-It is one of the six famous Ganesha temples on the west coast of India, which is also popularly called the "Ganesha Coast".
+It is one of the six Ganesha temples on the west coast of India, which is also called the "Ganesha Coast".

 Geography

 Idagunji where the temple is located is a small village on the west coast of India close to the Sharvathi River which joins the Arabian Sea.
-It is close to Manki (Mavinakatte) and is about 14 km from Honnavara,65 km from Gokarna, and 5 km from a road which branches from the National Highway 17 (India), towards the west coast.
+It is close to Manki (Mavinakatte) and is about 14 km from Honnavara, 65 km from Gokarna, and 5 km from a road which branches from the National Highway 17 (India), towards the west coast.
 Honnavara, the capital of the taluk in which Idagunji lies, and the nearest railway station is Manki railway station.